BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Numerical implementation of bubble flows

-The single bubble motion in microflow is shown in figure \ref{singlemove}, where the bubble is reported at 9 different time steps, starting from $400 \mu \rm s$ to $3600 \mu \rm s$.
-The motion shows that the right bubble side flows outwards in a parabolic shape, while the left bubble side flows inwards with two side bubbles trending to be ruptured from the main bubble.
-The motion of the main bubble corresponds to the deformation of red blood cells confined in micro-tube, by Tomaiuolo et al. The multiple bubbles motion indicates bubbles tend to collide and ruptured from each other, resulting to form bigger bubbles, as shown in figure \ref{sysmove}.
+The single bubble motion in microchannel is depicted in Figure \ref{singlemove}, where the snapshots of bubbles is illustrated at 9 different time steps, starting from $t=400 \mu \rm s$ to $t=3600 \mu \rm s$ with interval $\Delta t=400 \mu \rm s$.
+It shows that the front side of the bubble flows forwards in a parabolic shape since the flow velocity is relatively higher in the middle of the channel, while the rear side of the bubble is significantly stretched due to viscous shear.
+The configuration of the bubble is similar to the deformation of red blood cells traveling in microchannel reported by Tomaiuolo et al. \cite{rbc}.

+The multiple bubbles motion indicates bubbles tend to collide and ruptured with each other, as shown in Figure \ref{sysmove}.
+The collision of two 'daughter' bubbles, which is demonstrated by the contact of bubbles' outer interface (light blue part), results in the formation of bigger bubbles, as can be observed in every consecutive subfigure.
+Such results are consistent with the numerical study of bubble behaviors by Li et al. \cite{bubbles}.

-In multiphase flow simulations, multiple factors (i.e., meshing, BCs, ICs, solvers) could cause component losses, leading to inaccurate results.
-To validate our simulations, we test the components ratio, namely the liquid-gas ratio (L-G ratio), during the whole computation process, shown in figure \ref{component_single} and \ref{component_multi} for both the single and multiple bubbles cases.
-Here, for our cases, if we use $\lambda$ to signify the component ratio of one element, using $A$ to signify the area of the 2D modeling.
-Thence, we could compute component ratio of air, for derivation of the L-G ratio: $\lambda_{air} = A_{air} / \left(A_{water} + A_{air}\right)$.
-The L-G ratio can therefore be computed by $ \lambda_{water} / \lambda_{air}$.
-Both the figures show that the L-G ratio, or more specifically the water-air ratio, generally agrees with the theoretical results, with relative errors smaller than 5\%, validates our accurate simulations.
+In multiphase flow simulations, some numerical factors (i.e., meshing, BCs, ICs, solvers) could cause losses of components, leading to inaccurate results.
+To validate our simulations, the liquid-gas volume ratio during the whole computation process, signifying the conservation of the components, is shown in Figure \ref{component} for both the single and multiple bubbles cases, together with the comparison with the simulations with coarse meshing.
+In our cases, if $A$ stands for the area (2D volume) of the bubbly flows, the theoretical liquid ratio (or water ratio) can be estimated by $\phi_0= A_{water} / \left(A_{water} + A_{air}\right)$.
+Initially, it has $\phi_0 = 0.8324$ for the single bubble flow and $\phi_0 = 0.915$ for the multiple bubbles flow case.
+Based on equation (\ref{lg}), the liquid ratio of simulation can be represented as $\phi_l / \left( \phi_l + \phi_g\right)$.
+Figure \ref{component} shows the simulations with dense meshing generally agree with the theoretical results (blue dotted lines), with only subtle fluctuation around the theoretical value $LG$, validates the accuracy of our simulations.
+It is also found that the mass conservation is almost kept for coarse meshing simulation of the single bubble flow, yet an obvious liquid component dropping is observed for the multiple bubbles flow.
+Therefore, fine meshing densities are required for complex two-phase flow systems, especially for multiple bubbles flow.